North American machinists union slate challenges top leaders

-At stake is control of about 339,000 dues-paying members at companies ranging from aerospace and defense giants Boeing Co (BA.N) and Lockheed Martin Corp (LMT.N) to United Airlines (UAL.N), heavy equipment maker Caterpillar Inc (CAT.N), a factory owned by furnishing retailer Ikea AB IKEA.UL, and even Maine lobstermen.
+At stake is control of about 339,000 dues-paying members at companies ranging from aerospace and defense giants Boeing Co and Lockheed Martin Corp to United Airlines , heavy equipment maker Caterpillar Inc, a factory owned by furnishing retailer Ikea AB, and even Maine lobstermen.

 On Saturday, members at several of roughly 800 local lodges nominated candidates to challenge current IAM President R. Thomas Buffenbarger, General Secretary-Treasurer Robert Roach and eight general vice-presidents, members and union officials said.